sy-wada/blue_benchmark_with_transformers/README.md

 |false  | 19050 |   86 | 36707 | They are in the same sentence, but do not fit into one of the above defined relationships. |
 |**Total**|  3110<br>+19050| 10<br>+86 |  6293<br>+36707 | |

-[i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection consists of 170 documents for training and 256 documents for testing, which is the subset of the original dataset ([Uzuner et al., 2011](#ouzuner)).
+[i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection comprises 170 documents for training and 256 for testing ([Uzuner et al., 2011](#ouzuner)).

 #### Known problems
-The development dataset is very small, so it is difficult to determine the best model.
+The development dataset is very small, then it is difficult to determine the best model.
 ## Document multilabel classification
-- The multilabel classification task predicts multiple labels from the texts.
+- The multilabel-classification task predicts multiple labels from the texts.

 ### HoC
 | label | Train |  Dev |  Test |